 Inventor of the Holey-Moley Digger

 Rod Iron Gate Project

-A friend of mine wanted to start his Rod Iron Gate project which he dreaded doing.
+A neighbor friend of mine wanted to start his Rod Iron Gate project which he dreaded doing.
 When I asked him about it, he said that digging artificial turf post holes was his worst nightmare.
 First he needed to cut a hole in the turf which always looked bad.
 Second, digging the hole spreads the dirt around and it is always hard to clean up.
 Whenever he used water to wash the turf off, it created mud.
 Finally his wife seemed to always get mad in the middle of the project.
-Her madness evolved around the mess and elevated the stress level.
-He needed help, so I told him about my Holey-Moley Post Hole Digger and suggested he try it.
+Lastly, her madness evolved around the mess and elevated the stress level.
+He needed help, so I told him about my Holey-Moley Post Hole Digger available at Cat 6 Tools, LLC and suggested he try it.

 The Digger Head